jithinem/Student-Management-System/README.md

 list of students

 ## Postman Collection
 Student Management Portal.postman_collection.json is part of the code.
+Just import it to the postman to call apis.